JonDDowns/fozziejoin/README.md

 ## Acknowledgements

-- The `textdistance` crate for most string distance implementations.
-Currently, this crate is still used for some string distances.
-Others are based on `textdistance` implementations but with some performance tweaking for this use case.
 - The `fuzzyjoin` and `stringdist` packages in R. Much of the project is meant to replicate their APIs and special cases handling.
 - The `extendr` team.
 This project would not be possible without their great project.
+- The `textdistance` Rust crate was referenced or is still directly used for most string distances.
+Currently, this crate is still used for some string distances.
+Others are based on `textdistance` implementations but with some performance tweaking for this use case.
+- The `rayon` Rust crate, which enables efficient parallel data processing.